Splintermail/splintermail-client/tools/qwwq/README.md

-When an expression inside a lazy object is discovered by the compiler to be a reference to non-global parameter from outside the scope of the lazy, that lazy object instruction and its arg get overwritten with noops:
+When an expression inside a lazy object is discovered by the compiler to be a reference to non-global parameter from outside the scope of the lazy, that lazy object instruction and its arg get overwritten with noops.
+The effect is that dicts containing bound variables do not get the lazy optimization:

 Example code: